Cassegrain10/Stark_Broadening-Griem/README.md

 ### Understanding the Library
 Before we dive into useage examples, understanding the inluts into thr API is crucial.
 ### Using the Library
 Now we will go over several examples on how to use the library.
+The onlh orr of the library that the user will interface with for thr calculations is the Griem class.
+The Griem class is a complete API that calls the main calculation engine.
+Below is the docstring-style structurr if thr Griem API:

 ```python
 class Griem: